vladigleba/vladigleba.github.io/posts/prophecy/investigative.md

 ## Who are God’s chosen people now?

 > For as many of you as have been baptized into Christ have put on Christ. *There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus*.
-And if ye be Christ's, then *are ye Abraham's seed, and heirs according to the promise*.
+And if ye be Christ’s, then *are ye Abraham’s seed, and heirs according to the promise*.
 {% ct 'Galatians 3:27-29' %}

 > For the scripture saith, Whosoever believeth on him shall not be ashamed. *For there is no difference between the Jew and the Greek: for the same Lord over all is rich unto all that call upon him*.
 For whosoever shall call upon the name of the Lord shall be saved.